Keynote Speakers

 Maria Malikiosi-Loizos

-Title: Can we be congruent both with the outer and inner voices?
+Title: Can we be congruent both with the outer and inner voices in an era of polyphony?

 Maria Malikiosi-Loizos is Professor Emeritus of Counselling Psychology at the National and Kapodistrian University of Athens in Greece.
 She studied Psychology (M.A.
 1974, Ed.D.
 1978) in the USA, where she also worked as a research and teaching assistant.